 These Korean style sweet rice cake bars are originated from LA.
 You don’t need butter or oil but still creates crispy and chewy bars.
 Loaded with nuts and seeds, these bars make perfect gluten-free snack!

 Baked goodies with NO flour and NO butter or oil.., Would it be possible?
 These Korean style sweet rice cake bars make it possible.

 They originated from the Koreans living in Los Angeles, California many years ago.
 Their craving of traditional Korean rice cakes, which sometimes is hard to achieve in a home kitchen, turned this bars more like ‘east meets west’ version of rice cakes.

-There is no wheat flour nor any butter or oil, but still creates the crisp texture on the outside and chewy (almost mochi-like) inside.
+There is no wheat flour nor any butter or oil in the recipe, but still creates crisp texture on the outside and chewy (almost mochi-like) inside.

 The filling can be adapted to any choice of nuts, seeds and dried fruits for your liking.
 You can adjust the amount of sugar depends on the sweetness you desire.
 That makes this bars great for snacks, quick breakfast, and even a dessert.